-- Students will demonstrate leadership readiness (self-leadership) through self-reflection, journaling, discussions, and interaction with shadow mentors and will devise and integrate learning experiences into a portfolio for faculty review. - Students will analyze and synthesize leadership skills and qualities through oral discussions with mentors and faculty and develop an oral presentation or "defense" of their portfolio.
-Depending on the SLO targeted in a particular AY, specific qualities or observations will accompany the "defense" process.
+- Students will demonstrate leadership readiness (self-leadership) through self-reflection, journaling, discussions, and interaction with shadow mentors and will devise and integrate their learning experiences into a portfolio for faculty review. - Students will analyze their observations of and experiences with leadership skills and qualities through oral discussions with mentors and faculty and develop an oral presentation or "defense" of their portfolio.
+Depending on the SLO targeted in a particular AY, specific qualities or observations will accompany the defense process.